MMus

-• The Popular Music pathway is designed for music artists who are seeking to deepen their creative practice.
+• The Popular Music Masters is designed for music artists who are seeking to deepen their creative practice.
 We are songwriters and composers, producers and performers, engaged in making work that has relevance to real music scenes.

 • The development of industry-relevant skills and key cultural-theoretical understandings is led by the needs of our own projects and foundational knowledge.
 Typically, students make records, explore performance and production methodologies, present shows, write and release new sets of songs/works.
 The programme offers the opportunity to extend the boundaries of artistry and critically reflect upon our own creativity in music.